-New short film: John Akomfrah, Stuart Hall and the film essay
+John Akomfrah, Stuart Hall and the Film Essay

-In 2013 I had the opportunity to work with frieze, a UK-based contemporary art and culture magazine.
-Towards the end of my time at the magazine, I co-produced a film on John Akomfrah, which just went live today (film below).
-For those of you unfamiliar with Akomfrah’s work, he began his practice as an artist and filmmaker as a member of the hugely influential group, the Black Audio Film Collective, who between 1982 and 1998 produced films, essays and ‘slide-tape texts’, which “opened up a new aesthetic and discursive space within the world of British art, experimental film, television and critical theory.”
+In 2013 I had the opportunity to work with frieze, the UK-based contemporary art and culture magazine.
+Towards the end of my time at the magazine, I co-produced a film on John Akomfrah, which just went live.
+For those of you unfamiliar with Akomfrah’s work, he began his practice as an artist and filmmaker as a member of the hugely influential group, the Black Audio Film Collective, who between 1982 and 1998 produced films, essays and ‘slide-tape texts,’ which “opened up a new aesthetic and discursive space within the world of British art, experimental film, television and critical theory.”

 Films such as Handsworth Songs (1986), Testament (1988) and Twilight City (1989) gave voice to the legacy of the African diaspora in Europe, and Akomfrah’s experimental approach to narrative and structure, following filmmakers like Chris Marker, in no small way paved the way for the re-emergence of the ‘essay film’ today.